sofiahartmann/IT_360_Final_Project_Spring_2026/README.md

 ## Prerequisites

-Before running the tool, make sure you have the following installed:
+Before running the tool, make sure you have the following installed (Linux, macOS, or Windows):

 - Python 3.8 or higher
   - Check your version: `python3 --version`